 Kayakers, paddle-boarders, and canoeists find easy access along many of the bayous and rivers and on Lake Pontchartrain.
 Join a guided swamp tour of the pristine Honey Island Swamp in Slidell, or go fishing with one of over a dozen experienced charter captains in Slidell.
 Learn more about paddling in Louisiana.

 Kids especially enjoy the swamp tours, and holding or even hatching baby alligators at Insta-Gator Ranch.
 Or, they can get up close and personal with giraffes, camels, llamas and more at the amazing Global Wildlife Center.

 Exciting flavors inspire menus in elegant dining spaces and mom-and-pop seafood emporiums all along the Tammany Taste.
 Find happiness in perfectly fried shrimp or a mountain of spicy boiled crawfish.
-Enjoy wine-tasting at the Pontchartrain Vineyards or beer-tasting at Abita Brewery or the Covington Brewhouse.
+Enjoy wine-tasting at the Pontchartrain Vineyards or beer-tasting at Abita Brewery.

 The Northshore offers a range of accommodations.
 You can stay at a boutique hotel, in quaint cottages off the beaten path, familiar and convenient hotels, or go camping at two waterfront state parks, Fairview-Riverside in Madisonville and Fontainebleau in Mandeville.

 10 Can’t Miss Festivals on the Northshore Ten Ways to Taste St. Tammany Ten Things to Do With Kids on the Northshore Go Visit: Louisiana’s Northshore videos